amd/aocl-data-analytics/doc/nearest_neighbors/knn_intro.rst

 In addition, when a vector :math:`y_{train}` with the associated labels for each data point in :math:`X_{train}` is provided, this algorithm computes the predicted labels of the test data :math:`X_{test}`.
 A query point :math:`x_i` of :math:`X_{test}` is labeled using the majority vote of the neighbors.
-In case of a tie, the first class label is returned by convension.
+In case of a tie, the first class label is returned by convention.

 Outputs from *k*-Nearest Neighbors
 ----------------------------------